s1388379/COMP2090SEF_GroupProject/README.md

 ---
 ## Task 2 – Heap (Data Structure) & Heap Sort (Algorithm)

+## Description
+For Task 2, we are going to self-study Heaps and heapsort.
+A heap is a tree-based data structure that is most commonly used to organize priority queues for different data.
+There are 2 different types of Heaps.
+Min-Heap and Max-Heap.
+Fundamentally, both require a parent node to store the data's starting point.
+The difference is that the value of the child nodes should either consistently be larger (min-Heap) or smaller(Max-Heap)

+Heap sort is a comparison-based algorithm.
+A heap is used to sort different data arrays based on time complexity and additional space.

+---

 ## Overview

 This folder contains the preliminary code for **Task 2** of our COMP2090SEF group project.